cube-js/cube/docs/content/Configuration/Connecting-to-the-Database.md

 `CUBEJS_DB_SOCKET_PATH`, by doing so, `CUBEJS_DB_HOST` will be ignored.

 You can connect to an SSL-enabled MySQL database by setting `CUBEJS_DB_SSL` to `true`.
 All other SSL-related environment variables can be left unset.
 See [Enabling SSL][link-enabling-ssl] for more details.

+### ClickHouse

+You can connect to an SSL-enabled ClickHouse database by setting `CUBEJS_DB_SSL` to `true`.
+All other SSL-related environment variables can be left unset.
+See [Enabling SSL][link-enabling-ssl] for more details.